Coronation of Bokassa I and Catherine: Dinner

 The last event of 4 December was an evening banquet at the Renaissance Palace hosted by Bokassa for, in his view, the most outstanding guests.
 Those who were not invited to the reception went instead to the bar of the Hotel Rock, which was equipped with air conditioning.

 A total of about 400 people attended the banquet.
 Since, by evening, the heat in the capital had gradually subsided, the event was held in the open air: the tables where guests were seated were located in a vast, picturesque garden, decorated with fountains and bone carvings, adjacent to the Palace.
 For security, the garden was protected by bulletproof glass screens.
 By 21:00, when all the guests had gathered, the waiters started serving food, although Bokassa, as usual, was late and only appeared after some time.
 By this time, he had exchanged his coronation clothes and regalia for a marshal's uniform with a cap featuring a cockade and ostrich feathers, and a black diamond ring glittered on the Emperor's finger.
 The Empress who accompanied him wore a long, haute couture, French evening dress.

 A variety of dishes were served at the banquet.
 For dessert, the guests were offered a huge seven-layer imperial cake, decorated with green icing.
 When the cake was taken to the tables, the top part was removed from it, releasing half a dozen pigeons outside.
 Dishes on the tables corresponded to its contents: dinner was served on gold and porcelain plates, ordered specially from the famous Limoges master Berardo.
 When the guests had eaten enough, Bokassa leaned over to Robert Galley and whispered: "You did not notice it, but you ate human meat."
 It is not known whether the Emperor was telling the truth or not, but later his words became one of the reasons for the belief that Bokassa was a cannibal.
 Moreover, it is believed that the served meat belonged to prisoners held in a Bangui prison.

 After dinner, a scheduled 35-minute break took place, during which a festive firework display was given at the Palace.
-Pyrotechnics, were brought from Paris.
+The pyrotechnics had been brought from Paris.
 The fireworks were followed by a pop show in which several songs were performed by a song-and-dance group of former bar girls from Saigon, South Vietnam.
 The French naval orchestra, which had performed at the stadium, also participated.
 When it played the "Imperial Waltz," written in France specifically on the occasion of the coronation of Bokassa, the Emperor and Empress invited guests to the dance floor.
 The party came to an end around 02:30.